 It is also possible to visit the Jewish Cemetery in Copenhagen on Vestre Kirkegårds Alle 11 in Valby.
 The cemetery is open every day in the daytime except on Shabbat and Jewish holidays.

-The picturesque 400-year-old cemetery in Møllegade 12 on Nørrebro is opened for visitors in 2013 from April – September 30th on Sundays, Mondays, wednesdays and Thursdays 10AM – 6PM.
+The picturesque 400-year-old cemetery in Møllegade 12 on Nørrebro is open to visitors from April – September 30th on Sundays, Mondays, Wednesdays and Thursdays 10AM – 6PM.